 There are still only a few reproducible measuring applications to prove the immediate effects of PEMF’s on human organisms.
 Within the field of complementary and alternative medicine, dark field microscopy is one of the most common and used methods.
 By taking a blood sample and putting it under a special microscope, red blood cells can be observed before and after PEMF8000 application with the whole body applicator.

-An alternative method is thermography.
-With the help of a thermal imaging camera it is possible to determine changes in the outside temperature of the human skin.
+An alternative method is a thermography.
+With the help of a thermal imaging camera, it is possible to determine changes in the outside temperature of the human skin.
 Because of the immediate effect of a PEMF8000 application on increasing blood flow.

 The four parameters used to define signals are waveform (or signal shape), field strength, frequency, and resonance.

-In theory these 4 components must be balanced and must be introduced into the body within an appropriate energy spectrum – a “biological window” as it were – in order to produce the optimum health-promoting effect, and to avoid negative effects.
-It is the difference in these signal parameters that differentiates whether an electromagnetic signal is harmful (e.g., from cell phones, microwave ovens, dishwashers, alarm clocks, or power lines) or health-promoting (e.g., pulsed magnetic fields utilized in health care and for wellness.)
+In theory, these 4 components must be balanced and must be introduced into the body within an appropriate energy spectrum – a “biological window” as it were – in order to produce the optimum health-promoting effect and to avoid negative effects.
+It is the difference in these signal parameters that differentiate whether an electromagnetic signal is harmful (e.g., from cell phones, microwave ovens, dishwashers, alarm clocks, or power lines) or health-promoting (e.g., pulsed magnetic fields utilized in health care and for wellness.)

 A wave is a disturbance traveling through space, transferring energy from one point to the next.
 Those of us who studied physics or algebra are familiar with the graphic depiction of sine waves.
 Mathematically, sine waves can be drawn on a coordinate system consisting of “x” and “y” axis.
 The y-axis contains both positive and negative values.
 A sine wave varies cyclically both above and below the y-axis, and is symmetrical about the zero-axis (or x-axis).